26 to 27 June 2026

 Yes, of course!
 The riders in the individual categories all start at Stage 1 and set off to master the other stages.
 They are given a defined start window and move together from stage to stage.
 It is therefore quite possible that one category has not yet completed a stage and another category is already at the next one.
 The start zones of the stages are ideal for spectators.

 Please note, however, that there may be restrictions due to lift operations, and it’s important to keep track of who is starting where and when.
-From 1:00 PM, we’ll also provide maps to guide you to the respective start zones.
-The first riders will be arriving at the finish area in Laax Murschetg, where live broadcasts from the mountain stages will be shown throughout the race.
+The first riders will be arriving at the finish area at the valley station in Flims around 1 pm.

 There are no restrictions on Bargis, Alp Mora, the Flimserwald and around Segnes.
 The Runca and Segnes Trail will be freely accessible; there might be some waiting time on the lifts.